Adel Sellimi

-Adel Sellimi (عَادِل السَّلِيمِيّ; born 16 November 1972) is a former Tunisian football striker and a current manager.
+Adel Sellimi (عَادِل السَّلِيمِيّ; born 16 November 1972) is a Tunisian former football striker and a current manager.

 Career

 Sellimi reportedly drew inspiration from the 1978 World Cup team who became the first African nation to win a World Cup match.
 He joined his first club at the age of 10, Club African of Tunis, and he stayed there for the next 14 years, picking up two Tunisian league titles and one Tunisia Cup along the way.

 Sellimi earned his first cap in September 1993 in a friendly against Germany.

 His performances during the 1996 African Cup of Nations finals in South Africa in which Tunisia reached the final, helped increase his profile there.
 Sellimi scored in the semi-final against Zambia.

 Following a good overall appearance at the 1996 Olympic Games in Atlanta, Sellimi was signed by French Ligue 1 club FC Nantes Atlantium, However, his relocation to France marked the beginning of what was considered a 'dry spell.'
 Despite being christened "The Lung" by Nantes fans due to the distance he covered during matches, some thought that he didn't seem to settle in at his new team.
 In his debut season, he scored two goals in 30 games and failed to replicate the goal-scoring he had at home in Tunisia.
 Sellimi departed Nantes for Real Jaén in the Spanish second division (then known as LaLiga 2) in 1998.
 He regained his earlier form as he scored 32 goals in 48 games for Real Jaén.